LayerNext/docs/docs/10-AI-advanced-features/04-auto-annotation.md

 Upon completion of the SDK's auto-annotation operation, you can verify the application of annotations within the meta lake on the specified images of the annotation project.

-Should you encounter any issues or require assistance, our support team is readily available to help(insert link here).
+Should you encounter any issues or require assistance, our support team is readily available to help via support@layernext.ai.